kelvinlawson/pykaraoke/README.txt

 INTRODUCTION

-PyKaraoke is a karaoke player for Linux and Windows.
+PyKaraoke is a karaoke player for Linux, FreeBSD, Windows and GP2X.

 The following song formats are supported:
  * CDG (MP3+G, OGG+G)